Tournamatch/trn-core/readme.txt

 7. The WordPress backend **Manage Games** page.
 You can upload game thumbnails, create new games, edit existing games, and delete games on this page.

 == Changelog ==

+= 4.3.1 =
+* Fix: Game archive should not have hand on hover.
+* Fix: Player profiles should not display location icon if field is empty.
+* Fix: Pending challenges incorrectly uses local time instead of UTC for retrieving challenges.
+* Fix: The challenge date used in emails is not formatted in the website's designated time zone and should be.
+* Fix: Challenges are incorrectly stored in local time instead of UTC time.
+* Fix: Scheduled matches should not display a result on the single match page.

 = 4.3.0 =
 * Redesigned the following templates: single player, single team, single ladder, single tournament, and single match.
 These pages now feature a header banner and better organized information.